dtewinkel/custom-function-bindings/README.md

 ## Local NuGet Setup

-Before any of the project can be build and tested, some setup must be done on the local computer:
+Before any of the projects can be build and tested, some setup must be done:

 - Set environment variable `CUSTOM_FUNCTION_BINDINGS_NUGET` to the path were nuget packages for the projects can be stored.
 - Add this path to the user NuGet config.
 See [NuGet Config file locations](https://docs.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior#config-file-locations-and-uses) for where to find the user NuGet config file.
 See [Changing config settings](https://docs.microsoft.com/en-us/nuget/consume-packages/configuring-nuget-behavior#changing-config-settings) on how to update the NuGet config.